-In elementary school we would play MASH, folding fortune-tellers out of crisp notebook paper, trying to discern our futures from a schizophrenic jumble of words and names on carefully-colored squares.
+In elementary school we would play MASH, folding fortune-tellers out of crisp notebook paper, trying to discern our futures from a schizophrenic jumble of words on carefully-colored squares.
 As young adults in the midst of quarter-life crises, on the cusp of adult responsibility and nostalgic for childhood optimism, we turned to the stars, seeking answers in astrological signs and natal charts, sprinkled with the occasional BuzzFeed or Cosmo quiz, light as cotton candy and skimmed hastily on a lunch break—Which Disney princess are you?
 Tell us what you ate for breakfast and we’ll reveal the name of your soulmate.
 If you check more than 15 of these boxes, you’re an introvert.

 When I went through my first breakup, I was told “if it’s meant to be, it’s meant to be,” offered like a lollipop to a small child, equal parts consolation and condescension.
 We adopt sayings like this—Mercury is in retrograde, Saturn is in Capricorn—and tuck them away in our arsenal of stock expressions, things to say when there’s little else to be said.
 And these become conversational shorthand, bite-sized half-truths that never quite have the desired effect but instead take on a whole new meaning, leaving us to decipher the subtext.
 To exchange these is both love and helplessness.